Learning Design

 The Interdisciplinary Track includes two modules that can be chosen from Design, Social Sciences, Ethics / Philosophy, Law or Economy / Business Studies.

 The Key Competencies consist of a mandatory base module and two additional modules.
 The basic module includes the topics of good scientific practice, project management, and communication, which should form the basis for and support your Learning in Transformation Project.
 You can choose two additional modules from our elective offer, fitting to your studies or personal interests.
+Detailed information on the key competencies can be found in our fact sheet: Download PDF-file

 Learning in Transformation (Project) focuses on hands-on learning experiences.
 In the interdisciplinary research module, you will learn with your project group to use a science-based approach to solve real-world problems that exist in, for example, industry, society, and politics.
 An important part of this research module is the transformation process.
 This means that you learn how to think and communicate across two different settings: you use your scientific knowledge (university setting) and apply it to the problem (non-university setting).
 In doing so you will have to regularly reflect and re-think to check whether your approach works in the non-university setting.
 At the end, you transfer your knowledge gained from this into new research.
 This new research can be, for example, the start of a start-up company.
 The project lasts two semesters and encourages you to creatively apply your knowledge to a real-world problem.